Why Become a Nurse in Baltimore?

 While an issue for the state, all of this information is coincidentally great news if you’re considering becoming a nurse in Baltimore.

 Aside from the fact that you’ll likely have numerous job prospects after you earn your BSN, why else should you become a nurse in Baltimore?
 Because a career in nursing offers:

-Due to an aging population, changes to health insurance policy and the increasing pace of medical innovation, today’s healthcare landscape continues to evolve and grow.
-That means the need for nurses will likely rise now and in the future, too.
+Due to the aging population, changes to health insurance policies, and the increasing pace of medical innovation, today’s health care landscape continues to evolve and grow, and need for nurses will likely increase in the near and distant future.
 In fact, the Bureau of Labor Statistics expects the employment of registered nurses to grow by 9 percent between 2020 and 2030, much faster than the average for all other occupations.